microsoft/app-innovation-team/1. labs/walkthrough-bot-dotnet/README-BotBuilderV4.md

 Run your bot app and wait the web application be launched then open the Bot Framework Emulator (V4 Preview) and open the WBD.bot file you previously configured.

-In the Bot Framework Emulator (V4 Preview) you will see an Endpoint called: Local, click it and your bot should be starting with the initial phrase configured in your dialog.
+In the Bot Framework Emulator you will see an Endpoint called: Local, click it and your bot should be starting with the initial phrase configured in your dialog.

 <div style="text-align:center">
     <img src="resources/images/walkthrough-bot-dotnet-emulator.png" />